denuen/attitude_controller_simulator/docs/control/PID.md

   PID()
   ```

   Default constructor.
-Initializes all gains to zero, integral and previous error to zero, filtered derivative to zero, and derivative filtering coefficient to 1.0 (no filtering).
+Initializes all gains to zero, integral and previous error to zero, filtered derivative to 0.0f, derivative filtering coefficient to 1.0 (no filtering), and anti-windup time constant (`antiWindupTau`) to `0.1f`.

 - ```cpp
   PID(float kp, float ki, float kd)
   ```

   Parameterized constructor with gain validation.
 Asserts that all gain values are finite (not NaN or infinite).
+Integral and internal state are initialized to zero and `derivativeAlpha` defaults to `1.0f`.

 - ```cpp
   PID(const PID& pid)
   ```

   Copy constructor.
-Copies all gain values and internal state variables including integral, previous error, derivative alpha factor.
+Copies gains and internal state variables (including integral, previous error, anti-windup tau and derivative alpha).
-  **Note**: filteredDerivative state is not copied; instead, it is set to 0.0f.
+  Note: the runtime filtered derivative state is intentionally not copied; `filteredDerivative` is initialized to `0.0f` in the copy constructor to avoid transferring transient filter state between instances.

 - ```cpp
   PID& operator=(const PID& pid)
   ```

   Assignment operator with self-assignment protection.
-Copies all gain and internal state variables.
-  **Note**: filteredDerivative state is not copied; instead, it is set to 0.0f.
+Copies gains and internal persistent state (integral, previous error, anti-windup tau, derivative alpha).
+The filtered derivative is is not copied, instead, it is set to 0.0f,

 - ```cpp
   ~PID()